December 10, 2018

 The program has been in place since 1993.
 The City’s low calculated averages of lead through the initial years of sampling data enabled the City to go on a reduced monitoring schedule in 2007.
 Since then, the City has been required to conduct this sampling program on a triennial basis requiring 30 samples per round.
 However, due to an upgrade at our Greenland Well facility in 2017, our sampling schedule was adjusted, requiring two rounds of 60 samples be collected in 2018.
 The first round took place April into June, the second in August through November of this year.
 Of the 123 samples taken at 84 different customer locations 87 percent were “non detect” (less than one parts-per-billion (ppb)) for lead.

-The following graphic and table summarizes these test results:
+The following table summarizes these test results:

 When a water sample contains detectable levels of lead, we offer follow-up sampling to the homeowner in order to verify the original result was valid, help determine if flushing for a period of time would be effective at reducing the lead concentration, and to help identify the potential source areas in the house i.e., kitchen versus the bathroom tap.
 We work with the property owner to assess their plumbing and find ways for them to reduce potential exposure, like changing out suspected plumbing, pipes or other fixtures that might contain lead, flushing prior to using water for consumption, or checking to ensure your home electrical system is grounded properly.